apphx/Staring-Home-Task/README.md

     - mocking is done manually but code generation tools should be considered (e.g. sourcery)
     - no static code analsys needs to be appended (e.g. swiftlint)
     - no bundle/build analysis and report tools need to be appended (e.g. ipa size breakdown, unused code etc.)
+    - no localization is needed; raw string values will be used

 ## Architecture